Shanidkk/Telegram-File-Link-Download-Bot/README.md

 # Telegram Download/Upload Bot

-A Telegram bot for handling file downloads and uploads with progress tracking, built with `python-telegram-bot`.
+A Telegram bot for handling telegram file downloads and uploads with progress tracking, built with [python-telegram-bot](https://github.com/RtiM0/telegram-download-bot).

 > Note: Dockerized version with UI will be available in the future.
 >